 Graduation season is bittersweet.
 As they leave the nest we are left to reflect.
 We long for the moments passed while tears fill our eyes with pride at these beautiful souls we have raised.

-As I send my second son off to college I look back longingly at all the days gone by.
 I will forever miss waking to the sound of their laughter every morning.
 Even their bickering.
 I will miss the shoes that never quite made it to the closet or the laundry that lay inches from the laundry basket.
-I will miss their sports gear spread from one end to the next and hearing myself say daily, “Pick the ball up out of the middle of the floor before someone trips and breaks their neck.”
+I will miss their sports gear spread from one end to the next and hearing myself say daily, “Pick your crap up off the floor before someone trips and breaks their neck.”

 ENJOY EVERY MOMENT they said.
 I didn’t.
 Some of those moments sucked.
 The lack of sleep, the ER visits, the worry, the stress, the teacher conferences to remind you that they can’t sit still or they don’t try hard enough, the incessant sibling rivalry that every book promised, if I just parented better, I could make stop.
 Those books lie.
 So no, I didn’t enjoy every minute.
 I enjoyed the wonderful ones and look back on the awful moments like battle scars with a fondness only a mother could understand.
 Those scars strengthened our mother-son bond.
 We were one against the world as we figured out how to fix the problems, heal the wounds and overcome teachers who didn’t understand that some boys just don’t sit still.
 Everyone of those scars tells a story and I wear them like a badge of honor.